Perkuto/Senior-Front-End-Coding-Challenge/README.md

 ## Tests

 The tests were generate automaticaly with Angular CLI via scaffolding.
 I did not have the time to add some.
-I know it is important and I have to learn how to do them using Protractor.
+I know, it is important and I would have to learn how to do them using Protractor.